armakuni/circleci-workflow-dashboard/README.md

 ![CircleCI Dashboard Failed Build](docs/imgs/failure.png)

-**Note: The following states all display the last completed build colour from above, but with an indicator that something else is happening**
+**Note**: The following states all display the last completed build colour from above, but with an indicator that something else is happening

 ### In Progress Build